-Arnold Clark Cup: Spain v Canada
+Putellas scores as Spain beat Canada

 Post update

-Goal!
-Spain 1, Canada 0.
-Alexia Putellas (Spain) right footed shot from the centre of the box to the bottom right corner.
-Assisted by Leila Ouahabi.

-Foul by Mapi León (Spain).
+Foul by Patri Guijarro (Spain).

 Post update